Arts of Iran: Calligraphy

-Says writer Will Durant: "Ancient Iranians with an alphabet of 36 letters, used skins and pen to write, Instead of earthen tablets".
-Such was the creativity spent on the art of writing.
+The writer Will Durant says: "Ancient Iranians with an alphabet of 36 letters, used skins and pen to write, instead of earthen tablets.
+Such was the creativity spent on the art of writing."
 The significance of the art of calligraphy in works of pottery, metallic vessels, and historic buildings is such that they are deemed lacking without the adorning decorative calligraphy.

-Illuminations, and especially the Quran and works such as the Shahnameh, Divan Hafez, Golestan, Bostan et al. are recognized as highly invaluable because of their delicate calligraphy alone.
+Illuminations, especially in the Quran and works such as the Shahnameh, Divan Hafez, Golestan, Bostan et al. are recognized as valuable because of their calligraphy alone.
 Vast quantities of these are scattered and preserved in museums and private collections worldwide, such as the Hermitage Museum of St. Petersburg and Washington's Freer Gallery of Art among many others.